bstefanescu/koa-webapp/README.md

 You can look in tests to see more examples of resources.

-### Accessing the authenticated Principal ina request
+## Accessing the authenticated Principal in a request

 To implement security check you need to access the authenticated user.
 An authenticated user is stored in `ctx.state.principal` in the form of a `Principal` object.
 The principal hold some limited information about the user it refer to like for examples the user role and groups that are usefull when making security checks.